janayee-c/janayee-c/README.md

 ### hello hello ! 🎐

-I'm Janaye -- a 3rd tear Cognitive Systems student eager to find nuanced solutions to complexproblems.
+I'm Janaye -- a 3rd tear Cognitive Systems student eager to find nuanced solutions to complex problems.
 I'm currently exploring how we can learn from natural intelligence systems to design and implement intelligent, prototype-based models to promote diversity, accessibility and inclusivity.

 Some projects that I'm working on include:
 - 🏥 A DBMS to automate scheduling and volunteer allocation for the UBC Blood for Life association (affiliatd with the Canadian Blood Services)